Skip to main content

 Historically, Waitaha/Canterbury has experienced about 200-250 dry days per year.
 We can see the effect of this in the golden hues of our landscape.

-The drying of our region over the next century is expected to be gradual, with some districts more affected than others.
+The changes experienced in our region over the next century are expected to be gradual, with some districts more affected than others.

 Our rural areas that sit at the foot of the Southern Alps, from Twizel through to Hanmer Springs, are likely to become some of the country's drought hotspots.

-Areas along our coasts and Plains will experience increased drought conditions but to a lesser degree than our high country areas.
+Areas along our coasts and Plains are predicted to experience increased drought conditions but to a lesser degree than our high country areas.

 Impacts